Load Balancing Terminal Services

-Remote Desktop Services (RDS), known as Terminal Services in Windows Server 2008 and earlier, is one of the components of Microsoft Windows that allows a user to take control of a remote computer or virtual machine over a network connection.
-RDS is Microsoft's implementation of thin client, where Windows software and the entire desktop of the computer running Remote Desktop Services, are made accessible to a remote client machine that supports Remote Desktop Protocol.
+Terminal Services is one of the components of Microsoft Windows that allows a user to access applications and data on a remote computer over a network.
+Terminal services is Microsoft's implementation of thin–client terminal server computing, where Windows applications, or even the entire desktop of the computer running terminal services, are made accessible to a remote client machine.

 We've been using our Enterprise Clustered Pair to run a Microsoft Remote Desktop Services farm for 4 years with no problems.